relessawy/bpa-workshop-guide/process-modelling.md

   - Continue to build the process step by step in module 1 part 7

-- Here will guide you thorugh the steps to import the complete project, if you want to build the process yourself skip this part and move on to module 1 part 7
+- In this section we will guide you through the steps to import the complete project, if you want to build the process yourself skip this section and move on to module 1 part 7
+   - Before you import the full **OrderAsset** process, you will need to delete the one you already created.
+It's a good idea to keep a copy of your process
-  - Download the process you created thus far for your reference  by clicking the **Download** button in the upper menue
+   - Download the process you created by clicking the **Download** button in the upper menu
-  - Delete the OrderAsset you created by clicking the **Delete** button in the upper menue
+   - Delete the the current **OrderAsset** process by clicking the **Delete** button in the upper menu

   ![DownloadDelete]({% image_path m1p7i91_Download_Delete.png %})